Plant Gathering for Traditional Purposes

 Purpose and Need for this Plan

-This environmental assessment (EA) will establish a framework through which members of Tribes traditionally associated with Yosemite National Park may gather plants and plant parts for traditional purposes.
+This environmental assessment (EA) establishes a framework through which members of Tribes traditionally associated with Yosemite National Park may gather plants and plant parts for traditional purposes.
 The plan is needed to protect park resources, ensure cultural continuance in association with Tribal gathering and Indigenous Knowledge (IK), and comply with 36 CFR § 2.6 - Gathering of Plants or Plant Parts by Federally Recognized Indian Tribes.

 As of the writing of this EA, Southern Sierra Miwuk Nation and the Mono Lake Kootzaduka’a Tribe of California and Nevada have not been federally recognized.
 Both non-federally recognized Tribes have made significant contributions to developing this gathering agreement.
-Yosemite National Park has initiated conversations with the seven traditionally associated tribes to define an alternative avenue for working with non-federally recognized Tribes to help maintain access to traditional gathering practices.
+Yosemite National Park initiated conversations with the seven traditionally associated tribes to define an alternative avenue for working with non-federally recognized Tribes to help maintain access to traditional gathering practices.
 The park acknowledges the enduring and significant ties all seven Traditionally Associated Tribes have with Yosemite and does not intend for this EA to alter existing and ongoing collaboration with non-federally recognized Tribes or diminish Tribal members' access to traditional practices.

 Left: Acorn crop; Middle: Dogbane; Right: Willow